Concatenated continuous driving of silicon qubit by amplitude and phase modulation: Summary

+To place the present results in the broader context of error-mitigation strategies, we briefly compare the CCD approach with conventional pulse-shaping techniques~\cite{yang2019silicon,xue2022quantum,rimbach2023simple}.
+Pulse shaping mitigates control errors by tailoring the temporal envelope of individual pulses, for example, using smooth ramping functions, and more generally through waveform optimization, including both analytical designs and numerical optimal control.
+In contrast, CCD achieves robustness through Hamiltonian engineering in the dressed-state picture, thereby protecting the qubit during the operation.
+While pulse-shaping methods often rely on waveform optimization tailored to a specific system and, in some cases, to a noise model, CCD provides robustness through its intrinsic dynamical structure under continuous driving.
+This continuous protection may be advantageous in situations where noise characteristics are not fully known, and may also help maintain qubit coherence during idle periods.

 The CCD scheme presents a valuable tool for controlling qubits in noisy environments and under variations in qubit characteristics or driving fields.
-This method provides reliable control strategies indispensable for multi-qubit systems in fault-tolerant quantum computers.
-Furthermore, as the proposed CMCCD scheme does not require RWA, it is anticipated to enable higher fidelity gate operations applicable not only to silicon spin-qubits but also other types of qubits, such as trapped atoms~\cite{nunnerich2025fast}, cold atoms~\cite{wang2025individual}, superconducting qubits, and NV-centers~\cite{cai2012robust}.
+This method provides reliable control strategies indispensable for multi qubit systems in fault-tolerant quantum computers.
+Furthermore, as the proposed CMCCD scheme does not require RWA, it is anticipated to enable higher fidelity gate operations applicable not only to silicon spin qubits but also other types of qubits, such as trapped atoms~\cite{nunnerich2025fast}, cold atoms~\cite{wang2025individual}, superconducting qubits, and NV centers~\cite{cai2012robust}.